“I should go to Collinwood, and drag her from the house, and BURN her!”

 Barnabas: Not necessarily.

-And that’s when you realize he actually means this.
+And that’s when you realize Barnabas actually meant it.
 He was about to head for Collinwood.
-This is how his brain works.
+That’s how his brain works.

 The strategy meeting is interrupted by Jeff, who’s carrying a suitcase.